 Previous GeneCards Identifiers for LPAR1 Gene

 The integral membrane protein encoded by this gene is a lysophosphatidic acid (LPA) receptor from a group known as EDG receptors.
 These receptors are members of the G protein-coupled receptor superfamily.
 Utilized by LPA for cell signaling, EDG receptors mediate diverse biologic functions, including proliferation, platelet aggregation, smooth muscle contraction, inhibition of neuroblastoma cell differentiation, chemotaxis, and tumor cell invasion.
-Two transcript variants encoding the same protein have been identified for this gene [provided by RefSeq, Jul 2008]
+Many transcript variants encoding a few different isoforms have been identified for this gene. [provided by RefSeq, Oct 2020]

 GeneCards Summary for LPAR1 Gene

 LPAR1 (Lysophosphatidic Acid Receptor 1) is a Protein Coding gene.
-Diseases associated with LPAR1 include pulmonary fibrosis.
-Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled receptor activity and phospholipid binding.
-An important paralog of this gene is LPAR3.
+Diseases associated with LPAR1 include Pulmonary Fibrosis and Ovarian Cancer.
+Among its related pathways are G-Beta Gamma Signaling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and phospholipid binding.
+An important paralog of this gene is LPAR2.